GoogleChrome/developer.chrome.com/site/en/blog/cross-device-webotp/index.md

 forwarded to iMac.
 If the user focuses on the input field, Safari will suggest the OTP for the user to enter.

-This feature is powered by Chrome Sync so it works Chrome only at the moment.
-Receiving and transmitting SMS on iOS or iPad OS in Chrome is not supported.

 ## Feedback

-Your feedback is invaluable in making WebOTP API better, so go on and try it out and [let us know](https://bugs.chromium.org/p/chromium/issues/detail?id=1136506) what you think.
+Your feedback is invaluable in making WebOTP API better.
+Try it out and [let us know](https://bugs.chromium.org/p/chromium/issues/detail?id=1136506) what you think.